intergrav/flake-old/.github/README.md

 These are my configurations for NixOS, I'm very new to using flakes so it may be rough around the edges!
+I'll work on improving stuff later.